Brallobarbital

 Brallobarbital was a barbiturate developed in the 1920s.
 It has sedative and hypnotic properties, and was used for the treatment of insomnia.
 Brallobarbital was primarily sold as part of a combination product called Vesparax, composed of 150 mg secobarbital, 50 mg brallobarbital and 50 mg hydroxyzine.
 The long half-life of this combination of drugs tended to cause a hangover effect the next day, and Vesparax fell into disuse once newer drugs with lesser side effects had been developed.
-Vesparax reportedly was the drug that musician Jimi Hendrix supposedly overdosed on and led to his untimely death.
+Vesparax reportedly was the drug on which musician Jimi Hendrix supposedly had his fatal overdose.
 It is no longer made.